labex-labs/labex-cheatsheets/docs/cheatsheets/en/redis.md

 <BaseQuiz id="redis-incr-1" correct="A">
   <template #question>
-    What happens if you use `INCR` on a key that doesn't exist?
+    What happens if you use <code>INCR</code> on a key that doesn't exist?
   </template>

   <BaseQuizOption value="A" correct>Redis creates the key with value 1</BaseQuizOption>